nais/doc/docs/security/auth/concepts/tokens.md

     - The expected recipient of the token.
     - The value of this is usually a unique identifier such as a [client ID](actors.md#client-id) that belongs to either the [client](actors.md#client) or [resource server](actors.md#resource-server) that the token is intended for.
+    - For ID-porten tokens: this claim is optional and _may_ not be included.
+You should configure any validators to not require the claim.
 - `exp` (**expiration time**)
     - The timestamp for which the token expires, in unix time (seconds since epoch).
 The token is invalid if it is used after this time.